colbyrobins/01-html-css-refactor/README.md

 ## Description

-This project is for refactoring the Horiseaon Services webpage to meet standards and to implement new technology.
+This project is for refactoring the Horiseon Services webpage to meet standards and to implement new technology

 Key imporovements include:

-- Increasing web accessibility:
-    - Ensure people with disabilities can access the webpage using assistive technologies.
-    - Improve site ranking in search engines.
+- Improve web accessibility and site ranking in search enginers by incorporate alt attributes
-- Improve code base:
-    - long-term sustainability.
-    - Increase efficiency of the CSS by consolidating and organizing structure.
+- Consolidated and organized CSS selectors and properties
+- Standardize HTML code with semantic elements.

 ## Deployed Application